Control asthma and prevent emergencies by following the steps below:

 - Steps to Make Your Home Asthma Friendly (EPA)

-- Taking asthma medication as directed and making sure they are up to date in essential for managing asthma.
-Always have prescription filled regularly.
-Some of the asthma medications include, inhalers, nebulizers, long-term and quick relief medicine.
+- Taking asthma medication as directed and making sure they are up to date is essential for managing asthma.
+Always have your prescription filled regularly.
+Some of the asthma medications include: inhalers, nebulizers, as well as long-term and quick relief medicine.
 For more information on asthma medicine visit aafa.org

 - Use a spacer – it is the most effective way to get the medicines to the lungs properly.